Hantasmagoria/UnrehearsedAntihistoricalValedictorian/README.md

 ## Current Features

-- Quoting a message in the same channel using message ID
+- Quoting a message within a server using message ID

 ## Usage